-In order to reduce the combustion of the fire to a minimum, close the primary air sliders and then close the secondary air slider by moving the handle all the way to the left.
-If the controls are left in this position, the fire will receive the minimum of air and will die down.
+In order to reduce the rate of combustion, close the primary air controls and then close the secondary air slider by moving the handle all the way to the left.
+If the controls are left in this position, the fire will be starved of air and die down.
 If you want to revive the fire it is recommended that the primary air control is open first, then open the secondary air slider.